ryanmaguire/libtmpl/README.md

 ```
 make
 ```
-The Makefile is parallelizable which saves quite a bit of time:
+The Makefile is parallelizable which saves quite a bit of time, especially on emulated architectures:
 ```
 make -j
 ```